Club America Logo

 Club America Logo History

-In the early 20th century, football became incredibly popular in Mexico.
+In the early 20th century, football gained immense popularity in Mexico.
 The youth were particularly enthusiastic, leading students from two educational institutions in Mexico City (Colegio Mascarones and Colegio Marista de la Perpetua) to create the Record and Colon teams.
 In the fall of 1916, they merged.
 The football club needed a name.
 There were many versions, but the athletes chose the continent’s name because the new team was formed on October 12, when Christopher Columbus first set foot on these lands.
 The Day of the Discovery of America (Día del descubrimiento de América or Columbus Day) is widely celebrated in Latin American countries.
 One of the team players, Pedro “Cheto” Quintanilla, proposed this option.

 What is Club America?